Home > Apparel

 For what activities should I use a fleece jacket?

-These jackets are breathable and moisture-wicking for high-output activities like hiking, biking, running, skiing, and snowboarding at the resort or in the backcountry.
-If the temperature or environmental conditions are fickle, a fleece treated with additional weather protection — like the wind-blocking Voormi Diversion Hoodie — can help protect against gusts or snowfall while skinning uphill or traversing a ridgeline.
+These jackets are breathable and moisture-wicking for high-output activities like hiking, biking, running, and skiing.
+If the temperature or conditions are fickle, a fleece treated with additional weather protection can help protect against gusts or snowfall.

 Check out our insulation and weight section above to learn more about fleece weights.